20,000: US death toll overtakes Italy’s as Midwest braces

 The outbreak’s center of gravity has long since shifted from China to Europe and the United State s, which now has by far the largest number of confirmed cases — over a half-million — and a death toll higher than Italy’s count of nearly 19,500, according to the tally kept by Johns Hopkins University.

-The death rate — that is, the number of dead relative to the population — is still far higher in Italy than in U.S., which has more than five times as many people.
+The death rate — the number of dead relative to the population — is still far higher in Italy than in the United States, which has more than five times as many people.
 And worldwide, the true numbers of dead and infected are believed to be much higher because of testing shortages, different counting practices and concealment by some governments.

 About half the deaths in the U.S. are in the New York metropolitan area, where hospitalizations are nevertheless slowing and other indicators suggest lockdowns and social distancing are “flattening the curve” of infections and staving off the doomsday scenarios of just a week or two ago.

-New York state on Saturday reported 783 more deaths, for a total over 8,600.
-Gov. Andrew Cuomo said the daily number of deaths is stabilizing “but stabilizing at a horrific rate.”
+New York state on Saturday reported 783 more deaths, for a total of over 8,600.
+Gov. Andrew Cuomo said the daily number of deaths is stabilizing, “but stabilizing at a horrific rate.”

 “What do we do now?
 We stay the course,” said Cuomo, who like other leaders has warned that relaxing restrictions too soon could enable the virus to come back with a vengeance.